seankennelly/SnipNest/README.md

     ```
 -   Save the file and restart Apache again
 -   You will need to create a .env file that plugs into Laravel (Find in Laravel docs)
--   You will need to install vendors with Composer
+-   You will need to install vendors with Composer and install node_modules with npm

 ## Key Features